All Episodes

 You think Obama's worried about that?

-I don't well worried about which.
+Well, worried about which.

 Well, I know he's worried about his legacy.

-You think he's worried that Hillary could blow it?
+He's worried that Hillary could blow it.

-Okay, let me ask you let me ask you a question.
+Okay, let me ask you a question.

-The trend line right now, and by the trend has been Trump has been trending up since day one.
+The trend line right now, and by the trend has been, Trump has been trending up since day one.

-Well, he may have leveled off a couple of times, but he's been trending up since he got in.
+He may have leveled off a couple of times, but he's been trending up since he got in.

 What are the odds?